 Exchange Rate Variance

-For materials that are purchased in a foreign currency, any variance related to the change in exchange rate can be mapped to a different G/L Account other than Price Variance through system configuration.
-The configuration is located in the IMG in the menu path: Material Management > Logistic Invoice Verification > Incoming Invoice > Configure How Exchange Rate Differences are Treated
+For materials purchased in a foreign currency, you can map variance due to exchange rate difference to a different G/L account with configuration in IMG menu path: Material Management > Logistic Invoice Verification > Incoming Invoice > Configure How Exchange Rate Differences are Treated.

-The variance related to the change in exchange rate can be mapped to separate G/L Accounts which are defined with MM Account Determination Transaction KDM.
+You can map variance due to exchange rate change to separate G/L accounts with MM Account Determination Transaction KDM.

-There are several options to control how exchange rate differences can be handled for invoices in foreign currencies; one of these calculates the exchange rate variances as the difference between the current exchange rate at the time of invoice processing and the plan exchange rate for the year.
+You can choose from several options to control how exchange rate differences are handled for invoices in foreign currencies.
+One of these calculates the exchange rate variance as the difference between the current exchange rate at the time of invoice processing and the plan exchange rate for the year.

 Tools/Reports for GR/IR and PPV

-SAP provides these tools for GR/IR processing and reporting for price variance:
+SAP provides the following transactions for GR/IR processing and reporting: